Transparent methodology

 Sign-up bonuses amortized over 2 years

 A $750 sign-up bonus adds $31.25/mo to your first-year and second-year value.
 We amortize over 24 months because most people hold cards at least that long.
 The bonus is shown separately so you can judge ongoing value independently.
+Example only — verify current offer on issuer's site.

 Spending caps respected